-However, contrary to popular belief, a bankruptcy filing can be removed from your credit report early and you can get credit after a bankruptcy.
-You do NOT have to wait up to 7 or 10 years before being able to get a mortgage, car loan, or any other type of credit again.
+However, contrary to popular belief, you can remove a bankruptcy from your credit report early, and you can get credit after a bankruptcy.
+You do NOT have to wait seven or ten years after the bankruptcy filing date to get a mortgage, car loan, or any other type of credit again.

-In fact, it usually only takes a few years to be able to get access to loans and credit cards again.
-However, once you do start to qualify again, you’ll still be paying extraordinarily high interest rates.
+In fact, it usually only takes a couple of years to get access to loans and credit cards again.
+However, once you do start to qualify again, you may be paying extraordinarily high interest rates.

 Rather than getting stuck with high interest rates and low balance maximums, work on negating the effects of bankruptcy as much as possible.
-Between disputing the bankruptcy itself and taking concrete actions to rebuild your credit, you can get much better offers for credit cards and loans.
+Then, by disputing the bankruptcy and taking action to rebuild your credit history, you can get much better credit card and loan offers.

 How does a bankruptcy affect your credit score?

-For a person with a score of 780, a bankruptcy will cost you 220-240 points.
-That one event immediately drops you several categories lower and impacts your ability to access credit, and yes, the higher your initial credit score is, the more it falls.
+For a person with a credit score of 780, a bankruptcy will cost you 220-240 points.
+Your credit score will drop several categories lower after that one event.
+The higher your credit score is, the more it falls.

-You might not be eligible for future loans or credit cards, and if you are, you’ll most likely end up paying much higher interest rates.
-Not only that, the amount you can borrow will probably become limited.
+You may not be eligible for future loans or credit cards, and if you are, you’ll most likely end up paying much higher interest rates.
+Furthermore, the amount you can borrow will probably become limited.

-While filing for bankruptcy may be the best financial decision at this point in your life, it’s still important to understand how and why it affects your credit.
+While filing for bankruptcy may be the best financial decision at this point in your life, it’s important to understand how and why it affects your credit score.

 How can I rebuild my credit after bankruptcy?

-The most important thing you can do to improve your credit after a bankruptcy is getting it removed from your credit report.
+The most important thing you can do to improve your credit score after a bankruptcy is to remove the bankruptcy from your credit report.

 Equally important is learning and changing your personal finance habits so that it doesn’t happen again.
-This might involve reviewing your income and expenses or bulking up your emergency fund to prevent future financial hardships.
+This might involve reviewing your income and expenses or building your emergency fund to prevent future financial hardships.

-The most important ongoing habit you can begin is to pay all of your bills on time because your payment history accounts for the largest portion of your credit score.
-Even a single 30-day late payment can cause a significant dip, so imagine how bad it could be if you regularly miss a payment.
+The most essential ongoing habit you can begin is to pay all of your bills on time because your payment history accounts for the largest portion of your credit score.
+Even a single 30-day late payment can cause a significant dip.
+So, imagine how bad it could be if you regularly miss a payment.

 Your other best bet for rebuilding your credit after bankruptcy is to avoid accruing new debt.

 Depending on the type of bankruptcy filing, you probably had much of your debt discharged.
-Even though the bankruptcy itself is a major negative item on your credit report, consider the rest a blank slate.
+So, even though the bankruptcy itself is a major negative item on your credit report, consider the rest a blank slate.

 Avoid racking up additional debt because that also has a significant impact on your credit score.

 You may also want to get a secured credit card.
-It’s a credit card designed for people who want to rebuild their credit.
-The credit card issuer will give you a credit limit based on the security deposit that you pay upfront.
+It’s a credit card designed for people who want to rebuild credit history.
+The credit card issuer will give you a credit limit based on the security deposit you pay upfront.
 By making monthly payments on time, you can start to rebuild your credit immediately.

 Can you remove a bankruptcy on your own?

 Like all negative item disputes, it’s entirely possible to complete the process on your own.
-However, it’s a lengthy and tedious process that doesn’t guarantee results.
+However, removing a bankruptcy from your credit report early can be a lengthy and tedious process that doesn’t guarantee results.

-You can dispute the bankruptcy either by stating an inaccuracy of the information included in your credit report or by asking the credit bureau how it verified your bankruptcy.
+You can dispute the bankruptcy either by stating an inaccuracy of the information on your credit report or by asking the credit bureau how it verified your bankruptcy.
 As with any dispute, they must respond to your procedural request letter within 30 days.

 In most cases, they’ll say that they verified it with the courts, but this is unlikely.
-You must then contact the court to ask how they verified your bankruptcy.
+So, you must then contact the court to ask how they verified your bankruptcy.

-If they respond that they never verified it, you should get that statement in writing, send it to the credit bureau, and ask them to remove the bankruptcy.
+If they respond that they never verified it, you should get that statement in writing.
+Then, send it to the credit bureau, and ask them to remove the bankruptcy.

-Credit repair companies are highly experienced at disputing negative items on your credit reports.
-They specialize in getting bankruptcies deleted from your credit report.
-They can also remove the accounts “included in bankruptcy” like charge offs and collections.
+Credit repair companies are highly experienced at disputing negative items on credit reports.
+They specialize in getting bankruptcy filings deleted from your credit report.
+Credit repair services also work to remove other negative information included in the bankruptcy, like charge-offs and collections.